 - Reconcile believers to Himself—both Jew and Gentile.
 Reconciliation is available to anyone who believes.
 Belief in YHWH’s Christian Passover sacrifice is the only method of reconciliation with YHWH.
 (John 14:6)

-- Replace believers’ heart of stone and give them a heart of flesh.
+- Replace believers’ hearts of stone and give them a heart of flesh.
 Make it possible for them to live according to God’s instructions.

 - YHWH now inhabits a spiritual house made from ‘living stones,’ making all stone temples obsolete.